sooda/rotuli/design.rst

 -----------

 - trivial multilingual support by unique urls; link translations to original url in source metadata
-- / front page like previously, display latest posts paginated /pages/N or /older/N
+- / front page like previously
+- /pages/N/ display latest posts paginated, like previously with ?page=x
 - /yyyy/mm/dd/post/ like now, but without global sidebar bullshit
-- /category/name/ to describe this category and list all posts, paginated
+- /category/name/, /category/name/N/ to describe this category and list all posts, paginated
 - /category/ to list all categories
-- /archive/ just as the old sidebar, year/month list of posts
+- /archive/ just as the old sidebar, plain year/month list of posts
-- /about/ and other ordinary non-post pages visible as-is
+- /about/ and other ordinary non-post pages visible as-is with no other magic
 - each shortened blog (first paragraph) in listings to contain a selected picture if available
 - maybe display a separate lead paragraph instead of just the first paragraph in lists of posts